-The volume of transaction data that this solution can aggregate should be considered part of strategic critical infrastructure so it would be the recommendation of the Working Group that the capability should be owned by a public authority e.g. the Home Office.
-Public authority ownership would ensure that robust controls and governance would be in place through the adoption of and adherence to a standard like the HMG Security Policy Framework, where guidelines on Information Security and Personnel Security would ensure that the most sensitive assets are robustly protected.
+The volume of transaction data that this solution can aggregate should be considered part of strategic critical infrastructure so it would be the recommendation of the Working Group that the capability should be overseen by a public authority e.g. the Home Office.
+While delivered through competitive supplier arrangements, public authority sponsorship and governance would ensure that robust controls are in place through the adoption of and adherence to a standard like the HMG Security Policy Framework, where guidelines on Information Security and Personnel Security would ensure that the most sensitive assets are robustly protected.